University Counsel FAQs

 The South Carolina Freedom of Information Act (FOIA) provides access to certain public records to South Carolina citizens upon request (See SC Code Ann.
 Section 30-4-15).
 Coastal Carolina University reserves the right to deny requests for information from those who are not citizens of South Carolina.

-If you receive a FOIA request, please have the requestor complete a Freedom of Information Request and forward both the FOIA request and the request form to:
+If you receive a FOIA request, please have the requestor complete a Freedom of Information Act Request (pdf) and forward both the FOIA request and the request form to:

 Coastal Carolina University